top of page

 Challenge

-There is no seamless experience that invites residents and visitors to visit the waterfront that can keep them up to date with the new artworks.
-Also, designing a product that had complex content and needed to be linked to a map is quite a challenge and we did not know if the concept can carry all the content and also be easy to navigate.
+There is currently no seamless experience inviting residents and visitors to explore the waterfront and stay updated on new artworks.
+Additionally, designing a product with complex content that needed to integrate with a map posed a significant challenge, as we were unsure if the concept could effectively convey all the content while maintaining ease of navigation.

 Constraint